 How Does Venmo Work?

-To comprehend Venmo chargebacks, you must first understand how Venmo works.
+Before examining the Venmo dispute process in more detail, you must first understand how Venmo for business works.
 Venmo is a peer-to-peer (P2P) payment platform designed to simplify interpersonal transactions.
 Users can send money from their Venmo account to another user by linking their accounts to their bank account, credit card, or debit card.

 While ACH and debit payments are free, credit card payments incur a 3% fee.
 After receiving a payment, recipients can transfer funds from their Venmo account to their bank account immediately by paying a transfer fee or waiting 1 to 3 days for a free transfer.